oc-shopaholic/oc-shopaholic-plugin/README.md

 If you would like to know how our plugins perform with large catalogs of products, you can visit our [Large Catalog Demo](http://big-demo.shopaholic.one) website that has 21 000 products, 68 000 offers and 210 000 variations of property values.

+## Quality standards

+We ensure the high quality of our plugins and provide you with full support.
+All of our plugins have extensive documentation.
+The quality of our plugins goes through rigorous testing, we have launched automated testing for all of our plugins.
+Our code conforms with the best writing and structuring practices.
+All this guarantees the stable work of our plugins after they are updated with new functionality and ensures their smooth integration.

 ## Get involved

 If you're interested in the improvement of this project you can help in the following ways: